Search Results

 /

-This report analyzes developments in bio-based butanediol (BDO) technologies.
-BDO (both 1,4-BDO and 2,3-BDO) derived from bio-based materials or processes can be used as is or converted into a number of chemical products - potentially improving the GHG profile of the process.
-This study assesses the technical, commercial, and economic aspects of producing different isomers of BDO via bio-based sources or processes.
+This report analyzes developments in bio-based adipic acid technology.
+Adipic acid derived from bio-based sources can be converted into a number of chemical products, most notably polyamides (e.g., Nylon 6,6), and other polymers - with potential to improve the GHG footprint.
+The study assesses the technical, commercial, and economic aspects of producing adipic acid via bio-based sources, and also investigates future capacities.

 /

-This report analyzes developments in bio-based Methanol and DME technologies.
-Methanol and DME derived from bio-based materials or processes can be used as is, used as biofuels, or converted into a number of chemical products - potentially improving the GHG profile of the process.
-This study assesses the technical, commercial, and economic aspects of producing methanol and DME via bio-based sources or processes.
+This report analyzes developments in bio-based isooctane and isooctene technology.
+Isooctane and isooctene derived from bio-based sources can be used as a fuel additive with a very high octane number - with potential to improve the GHG footprint.
+This study assesses the technical, commercial, and economic aspects of producing isooctane and isooctene via bio-based sources, and investigates future capacities.

 /